Colleges by Location

 Student Organizations

-Students interested in music can join the College of the Holy Cross band or chorus.
-For individuals with a passion for acting, there is a drama club available.
-For students interested in media and communication, College of the Holy Cross publishes its own newspaper and has its own radio station.
+If you are interested in music, you can join the College of the Holy Cross band or chorus.
+There is a drama club you can join if acting is something that interests you.
+Interested in media and communication?
+College of the Holy Cross publishes its own newspaper and has its own radio station.

 Student Services

-College of the Holy Cross provides a number of services necessary for a comfortable and secure life on campus.
+College of the Holy Cross provides a number of services important for a pleasant and safe life on campus.

-There are 24-hour emergency phone and alarm devices.
+24/7 emergency phone and alarm devices are available.
 The school's dormitory entrances are operated electronically.
-There is a security patrol available 24/7.
-Theer is a nighttime transportation/escort service.
+There is a round-the-clock security patrol.
+The after-hours transportation/escort service is available.

 This school has a health clinic with personal/psychological counseling.
-All in all, campus life at College of the Holy Cross is rich and vibrant and provides everything most students need.
+All in all, campus life at College of the Holy Cross is rich and vibrant and provides all you need for a comfortable stay.

 Career Services